segabl/pd2-useful-bots/README.md

 ## Customizable Features

 * Highly customizable target priority settings to tweak which enemies have priority and how priority is calculated
-* Ability for bots to dominate enemies on their own or assist your domination attempts (normal game rules apply to bots, only works with custom target priority enabled)
+* Option to make bots dominate enemies on their own or assist player domination attempts (normal game rules apply to bots, only works with custom target priority enabled)
 * Option to make bots not crouch and always use a standing pose
 * Option to make bots not abandon their positions when they are too far from the player
 * Option to make bots stop at the player's position when they are told to hold position